 Interviews revealed that polygraph tests are not used by AHS to determine whether a victim's allegation is true by DCF RLSI, Howard Center, or Rutland Specialized Investigations Unit.
 In addition, the AHS RLSI does not terminate a sexual abuse investigation if a youth recants the allegation.
+This practice is supported by policy language in VT DCF Policy 241which states, "...once a report has been accepted for a child safety intervention, the assessment or investigation must be commenced per Policy 52.
+The child safety intervention will not be terminated if the child or youth recants the allegation."
 Similarly, in sexual harassment investigations, Howard Center PREA policy specifically states, "The investigation will not be terminated based solely on the source of the allegation recants or departure of the alleged abuser or victim from the program or employment.
 The credibility of an alleged victim, suspect or witness shall be assessed on an individual basis and shall not be determined by the person's status as a resident or staff."
 Interviews with Park Street leadership confirmed adherence to the agency policy.

 Review of AHS DCF agency policies and RLSI staff interviews verified that there is significant effort on behalf of investigators to determine whether staff actions or failures to act contributed to abuse.
 Sexual abuse investigations are conducted promptly and once an investigation is completed, information is summarized in a written report that contains a thorough description of physical, testimonial, and documentary evidence.
 These final reports are stored in the electronic system, FSDNet.
-A review of RLSI investigation files reveal these reports are comprehensive and reflect a thorough investigation process.
+Consistent with PREA expectations, the VT DCF Policy 241 directs, "Written reports of child safety interventions include descriptions of physical and testimonial evidence, the reasoning behind credibility assessments, and investigative facts and findings.
+The division retains all written reports and documentation related to child safety interventions in FSDNet forever (which exceeds the requirements outlined in 28 CFR 115.371(j))."
 At the conclusion of sexual abuse investigations, a formal letter detailing the outcome of the investigation is sent to the program in which the youth resides, indicating whether the report was substantiated or unsubstantiated.
-Investigation file reviews indicate these notifications are made consistent with PREA requirements.
+Although there have been no sexual abuse allegations at the Park Street program over the past 12 months, interviews with the RLSI investigator confirmed these practices are followed closely.

 All RLSI investigation employees are required to complete specialized training.
 As described under Standard 115.334, the RLSI investigator assigned to the Park Street program has completed specialized training on conducting sexual abuse investigations including the National Institute of Corrections online course entitled, "PREA: Investigating Sexual Abuse in a Confinement Setting."
 The State of Vermont revised Policy 241 requires this specialized training for investigative staff.
+The auditor reviewed training completion certificates from the RLSI investigator assigned to the Park Street program.
 The auditor applauds RLSI for its commitment to ensuring its investigators are thoroughly trained.